syncfusion-content/uwp-docs/uwp/Image-Editor/ToolbarCustomization.md

 ## Customize toolbar items

-The SfImageEditor control provides support to customize and configure the appearance of toolbar menu.
+The Image Editor control provides support to customize and configure the appearance of toolbar menu.
 You can customize the toolbar by adding respective FooterToolbarItem and HeaderToolbarItem.

 ### Toolbar item